 - Remove any obstructions that may impede exposure of the water to sunlight for a long enough period.
 These include leaves, twigs, sticks, etc. You should try to keep these items out of the path of the light rays coming from the sun.

-- Make sure that the water’s surface does not get covered up when collecting the water.
-It's best to collect the water directly into containers rather than letting it flow through pipes.
+- Ensure the water’s surface does not get covered up when collecting the water.
+Collecting the water directly into containers rather than letting it flow through pipes is best.

 - Avoid placing objects near the container holding the water.
 They could block the sunlight and prevent it from reaching the water.